 Types of Multiplication Problems

-Students develop an understanding of multiplication and division and the relationships between numbers by solving written problems.
+Students develop an understanding of multiplication and division and the relationships between numbers by solving problems.

-The types of problems presented below with examples can help students see basic number facts about multiplication and division in a variety of ways.
+The types of problems and examples presented below can support students to see basic number facts about multiplication and division in a variety of ways.
 Using problems to introduce basic number facts promotes students to reason their way to solutions and thus develops a better sense of operations.

 The examples of written problems below contain multiplications of two- and three-digit numbers by one-digit numbers.
 The structures of all three types of written problems also lend themselves to multi-digit numbers.